remy/remysharp.com/public/drafts/tasty-cookiestore.md

 # Tasty CookieStore

+As a precursor to what you're about to read, I original wrote the majority of this post in February 2019 and in the subsequent 6½ years, this API matured enough that it was worthwhile finishing.
+I've only updated where appropriate.

+---

 Firstly, I apologise for the awful post title.
 Still - my excitement about this browser API is disproportionate to how utterly uncool it really is; the cookie browser API got a serious upgrade.

 Fuuuq-king-finally.
 Amirite?